KisanHub/sudo-grow-hackathon/README.md

 ## CHALLENGE 2

 **Summary:** Vegetation indices are commonly used as an indicator for crop health.
-These are typically derived from satellites which image in the visible and near-infrared parts of the spectrum.
+These are typically derived from satellites with image in the visible and near-infrared parts of the spectrum.
 The biggest drawback of using this slice of the light spectrum is it's susceptibility to clouds.
 RADAR operates in a slice of the light spectrum unaffected by atmospheric conditions, and so will always be able to obtain a reading.

 **Task:** This task would involve taking RADAR data, from Sentinel1, the first in a series of EO missions by ESA, and mapping it on to vegetative indices derived from Sentinel2.
 The goal is to investigate whether any correlation exists between RADAR backscatter and vegetation intensity.